A quick and easy method of making felt in a washing machine – just parcel up and throw in with your usual wash.

 On a bad day use the felt making process to relieve the tensions, it usually makes a very good felt.
 Making the felt is simple, it requires only a little time and effort to achieve a pleasing result.
 However if time is of the essence, here’s a faster but less controlled method:

-The 'lazy' way to make balls, but with less control over the final surface decoration is to make them in a washing machine.
-If you want to learn how to make them without a washing machine, see how to make felt balls by hand.
+The ‘lazy’ way to make balls, but with less control over the final surface decoration (see how to felt balls by hand) is to make them in a washing machine.

 - Put it in the washing machine with the next wash.
 If the cycle is very gentle, it may require more than one wash.

 - Dry out the finished ball in the airing cupboard or on a radiator.